getify/foi-lang/formalization-work/Foi-Specification.md

 - **`PullStream.DROP_OLDEST`**: the eldest buffered value is discarded to make room for the new arrival.
 - **`PullStream.DROP_NEWEST`**: the incoming value is discarded; existing buffered values are unchanged.
 - **`PullStream.ERROR_ON_OVERFLOW`**: the write fails and the writer surfaces the failure through its own error-return path (see §6.11.5 for how stdlib functions expose this).

-`Block@` is not among the policies: Foi's execution model has no cooperative yield points during synchronous evaluation on which a "block until buffer drains" policy could hang, so the option is excluded rather than emulated.

 **Recycle construction:**